 To Natural Supplements for Chronic Pain

 If you’re like me, you are probably leery of trusting the performance and safety of natural products.
-There are numerous natural products advertised as a substitute for acetaminophen for arthritis and they all sound good--so how can you be sure?
+There are numerous natural products advertised as a substitute for acetaminophen for arthritis and they all sound good--so how do you know you can trust the manufcturer?

-A number of years ago I drafted a list of 30 questions concerning standards of excellence to help me measure different supplement manufacturers.
+A number of years ago, to help me find a supplement manufacturer to trust, I drafted a list of 30 questions concerning standards of excellence to help me measure the quality of different supplement companies.

 3 factors in choosing supplement replacement for acetaminophen for arthritis